Luisa-jpg/odin-recipes/README.md

 This is my first Odin project, "recipes".
 I want to make this look good after setting up, but first things first.
-How do I create something special and meaningful with such simple tools?
+Can I create something special and meaningful with such simple tools?
 This will definitely be a challenge for me.